Population: (includes Tamahere-Tauwhare area) 6,150 (2016 estimate) with growth projected to reach 8,077 by 2045.

 - Identify if, how much and where possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.

-- Work with NZTA to provide a shared path across State Highway 21 (North/South) and under/over the Expressway (East/West)
+- Work with NZTA to provide a pedestrian and cycle bridge across State Highway 21.

 - Work with public transport provider to ensure the Hamilton/Cambridge bus will loop past the new retirement village and commercial hub

 - Refer to the district-wide initiatives for the promotion of passenger transport services, including opportunities for commuters

 - Support the community with the extension of shared paths (walking/cycling) through natural areas.